trim21/go-phpserialize/readme.md

 Support All go type including `map`, `slice`, `strcut`, and simple type like `int`, `uint` ...etc.

-supported go version:
+## supported and tested go version

 - 1.17
-- 1.18 (tested with generic)
+- 1.18 (go 1.18+ with have extra generic type tests)

 ## Use case: